 Why Marketing that Works Means Getting Back to Basics

 In 1994, the world’s first banner ad made its debut appearance on the web.
 Despite its lack of design and simple message, the ad earned an incredible 44% click-through rate for four months running.
-Twenty-two years on, the marketing and advertising landscape is almost unrecognisable.
-With conversations shifting dramatically from banner ads to content, communities, SEO and beyond, the digital marketing sphere has exploded in response to the growing power of the consumer, and the increasing demand for more.
+Twenty-two years on, the media landscape is almost unrecognisable.
+With conversations shifting from banner ads to content, communities, SEO and beyond, the digital marketing sphere has exploded in response to the growing power of the consumer, and the increasing demand for more.
 As the rise of the ad-blocker and cross-device consumption add more confusion to this fragmented market, professionals everywhere are looking for new insights and direction on how to keep pace with the speed of change.
-But have we lost track of what lies at the heart of marketingthat works, and are there lessons still to be learned from those who started it all?
+But have we lost track of what lies at the heart of marketing that works, and are there lessons still to be learned from those who started it all?

 The New Marketing Landscape